Nitazenes: The Side Effects, Dangers, and Treatment

 Expand list

-Nitazene drugs are a form of synthetic (manmade) opioids that were developed in the sixties to help battle America’s raging opioid epidemic.
-Created as an alternative to Morphine, nitazines are 1,000 times stronger than heroin.
+Created as an alternative to morphine, nitazenes are 1,000 times stronger than heroin - even more potent than fentanyl.
 Due to their high abuse and overdose potential, they never passed clinical testing.
-They are classified as a Schedule I substance with no legal approval or proven medicinal benefits.
+The nitazene drug is classified as a Schedule I substance with no legal approval or proven medicinal benefits.

-What Are the Risks of Using Nitazenes?
+Risks of Using Nitazenes

 One of the main risks of taking nitazenes is that regular use can lead to addiction and dependence.
 Nitazenes often act on the same brain receptors as traditional opioids, increasing the risk of addiction.

-Nitazenes are potent drugs, and since they are sold illegally, it’s very hard to tell how strong each pill or batch of powder is.
-Using nitazenes even once can lead to:
+Nitazenes are potent drugs, and since they are sold illegally, it’s very difficult to tell how strong each pill or batch of powder is.

 • Overdose